bryant360/TTB_Label/README.md

 ### 1. Workload Ingestion (Panel 1 Ingestion Buttons)
 Evaluators can dynamically ingest new application assets directly from the top of the TTB Workload Triage sidebar:
 *   **"Upload Label Assets" Button**: Clicking this accepts physical label artwork files (e.g. PNG, JPEG, SVG) from the local system and inserts them dynamically into the Panel 2 interactive carousel explorer.
+Multiple images can be uploaded at the same time and will be processed via a queing system.
+Files are typically processed within 5 seconds.
 *   **"Upload Form JSON" Button**: Clicking this allows evaluators to import structured form data contracts (adhering to TTB Form 5100.31 JSON schema schemas).
 The imported fields instantly populate the corresponding form rows and compliance controls inside Panel 3.
+Only one form can be uploaded at a time.
+*   **Combining Labels and Forms": The application will automatically combine labels and forms together assuming that the file names match the brand.
 *   **Demo Assets**: To test the verification flows with pre-prepared real-world examples, evaluators can download and use the assets located in the **[Examples](https://github.com/bryant360/TTB_Label/blob/main/Examples)** directory of this repository.

 ### 2. Interactive UX Verification (Panel 2 & 3 Synchronization)